dport96/ITM352/morea/150.Assignment2/experience-Assignment2.md

 Keep the product quantities in a query string that is added to every page request.
 Handling separate server requests is probably easier than using complicated if-statements on the server to route everything.

+**Extra Credit:** Use microservices to process a login and registration without leaving the page unless successful.

 **Registration**

 The following input fields for the registration form are required, but you can add more if you want:
+*   _Email address:_
+    *   The format should be X@Y.Z where X is the user address which can only contain letters, numbers, and the characters "\_" and "."
+Y is the host machine which can contain only letters and numbers and "." characters  Z is the domain name which is either 2 or 3 letters such as "edu" or "tv".

-*   _Username:_ (a) This should have a minimum of 4 characters and maximum of 10 characters. (b) Only letters and numbers are valid. (c) Usernames are CASE INSENSITIVE. (d) They must be unique.
-There may only be one of any particular username.
-Because of this, you will have to find a way to check the new username against the usernames saved in your file.
+    *   Email addresses are CASE INSENSITIVE.
+    *   They must be unique as the email address will be used to identify the user (i.e. it will be the username).
+There may only be one of any particular email address.
+Because of this, you will have to find a way to check the new email address against the email addresses saved in your user data file.

+  _Note:_ Validating email addresses can be tricky.
+Even if you follow the above guidelines, it may still not be valid, so feel free to get clever and find interesting ways to ensure a truly valid address. **_Extra credit will be given for any additional checks that correctly validate the address._**

+*   _Password:_
-*   _Password:_ (a) This should have a minimum of 6 characters. (b) Any characters are valid. (c) Passwords are CASE SENSITIVE.
+    *   This should have a minimum of 8 characters.
+    *   Any characters are valid.
+    *   Passwords are CASE SENSITIVE.
 That is, "ABC" is different from "abc".

-*   _Confirm password:_ (a) Should make sure that it is the same as the password.
+*   _Confirm password:_  Should make sure that it is the same as the password.
-*   _Email address:_ (a) The format should be X@Y.Z where (b) X is the user address which can only contain letters, numbers, and the characters "\_" and "." (c) Y is the host machine which can contain only letters and numbers and "." characters (d) Z is the domain name which is either 2 or 3 letters such as "edu" or "tv". (e) Email addresses are CASE INSENSITIVE.

-*   _Note:_ Validating email addresses can be tricky.
-Even if you follow the above guidelines, it may still not be valid, so feel free to get clever and find interesting ways to ensure a truly valid address. **_Extra credit will be given for any additional checks that correctly validate the address._**

 *   _Full Name_ The users full name.
 Should only allow letters.
 No more than 30 characters.

+**Viewing and editing registration data**

-**Extra Credit:** Enable logged in users to edit their registration data
+Logged in users should be able to view edit their registration data.
+Edits must be validated before being saved.

 **Processing the registration**